-- Build an ISP service and put challenge before acquiring a new customer.
-Thought that it will bring more customers.
-Didn’t have any difference than main competitors.
+- Build an ISP service and put challenges before acquiring a new customer.
+Thought that it would bring more customers.
+Didn’t have any difference from the main competitors.
 Failed with this project.

-- Learned that it is very hard to compete with big names in big market.
-Instead small markets can bring couple thousand per month and much easy to target customers.
+- Learned that it is very hard to compete with big names in a big market.
+Instead small markets can bring a couple thousand per month and are much easier to target customers.

-- Worked after day job at home for 8 hours 6 weeks to build next project that submits blog posts to search engines.
-Was successful at targeting niche market and earned 200$ per month from it.
+- Worked after a day job at home for 8 hours 6 weeks to build the next project that submits blog posts to search engines.
+Was successful at targeting niche markets and earned 200$ passive income per month from it.

-- Knowing how to market products today he would market product before starting to code it.
-Getting 100-200 emails and notify them when program is ready to buy.
-Also research market using google keyword tool before starting to build project.
+- Knowing how to market products today he would market products before starting to code it.
+Getting 100-200 emails and notify them when the program is ready to buy.
+Also research the market using google keyword tools before starting to build a project.

-- Decided to buy a forum software sold for 150$ on ebay.
-Had difficult time to acquire customers.
-Advertised on adwords for 1500$ but had only one customer who bought for 99$.
+- Decided to buy a forum software sold for 150$ on eBay.
+Had a difficult time acquiring customers.
+Advertised on AdWords for 1500$ but had only one customer who bought for 99$.

-- Sold forum script for couple thousand while it was bringing 300$ per month.
+- Sold forum script for a couple thousand while it was bringing 300$ per month.

 - Was buying software instead of writing himself because he was billing for consulting 100$ per hour, 200,000$ per year.
 That is why it was cheaper to buy rather than code himself.